coopdigital/coop-frontend/packages/foundations/README.md

 ### Using the icons in your project

-Once you have the icons loaded in your front-end you can referrence them by using:
+Once you have the icons loaded in your front-end you can reference them by using:

 ```html
 <svg>